OpenBB-finance/OpenBB/website/content/platform/data_models/InstitutionsSearch.md

 ---
-title: Look up institutions regulated by the SEC
+title: "Institutions Search"
-description: OpenBB Platform Data Model
+description: "Search SEC-regulated institutions by name and return a list of results with CIK numbers"
 ---

 <!-- markdownlint-disable MD012 MD031 MD033 -->